DataFire/Integrations/integrations/generated/google_pubsub/README.md

   * ackId `string`: This ID can be used to acknowledge the received message.
   * message [PubsubMessage](#pubsubmessage)

+### SeekRequest
+* SeekRequest `object`: Request for the `Seek` method.
+  * snapshot `string`: The snapshot to seek to.
+The snapshot's topic must be the same as that of
+  * time `string`: The time to seek to.

+### SeekResponse
+* SeekResponse `object`

 ### SetIamPolicyRequest
 * SetIamPolicyRequest `object`: Request message for `SetIamPolicy` method.
   * policy [Policy](#policy)

+### Snapshot
+* Snapshot `object`: A snapshot resource.
+  * expireTime `string`: The snapshot is guaranteed to exist up until this time.
+  * name `string`: The name of the snapshot.
+  * topic `string`: The name of the topic from which this snapshot is retaining messages.

 ### Subscription
 * Subscription `object`: A subscription resource.
   * ackDeadlineSeconds `integer`: This value is the maximum time after a subscriber receives a message
+  * messageRetentionDuration `string`: How long to retain unacknowledged messages in the subscription's backlog,
   * name `string`: The name of the subscription.
 It must have the format
   * pushConfig [PushConfig](#pushconfig)
+  * retainAckedMessages `boolean`: Indicates whether to retain acknowledged messages.
+If true, then
   * topic `string`: The name of the topic from which this subscription is receiving messages.

 ### TestIamPermissionsRequest